-Lary is co-founder of Writing at the Mark Twain House, and is on the faculty of Fairfield University’s MFA in Creative Writing program.
-He has taught writing at Trinity College and Wesleyan University, and with poet Suzanne Levine, memoir writing at locations around Connecticut, including the Florence Griswold Museum, The Essex Library, the Chester Library, R.J.
+Lary is co-founder of Writing at the Mark Twain House, and is on the faculty of Yale University’s Writing Conference, where he leads a seminar on playwriting.
+He has taught memoir writing at Trinity College, Fairfield University, Wesleyan University, and with poet Suzanne Levine, memoir writing at locations around Connecticut, including the Florence Griswold Museum, The Essex Library, the Chester Library, R.J.
 Julia Booksellers, the Hartford Public Library, Congregation Beth Shalom Rodfe Zedek, and the Hartford Jewish Community Center.
 News of the next memoir class offering will be posted on this website.

 Among the testimonials: